PTSD: National Center for PTSD

 - You may feel like you are going through the event again.
 This is called a flashback.

 - You may see, hear, or smell something that causes you to relive the event.
 This is called a trigger.
-News reports, seeing an accident, or hearing a car backfire are examples of triggers.
+News reports, seeing an accident, or hearing fireworks are examples of triggers.

-You may try to avoid situations or people that trigger memories of the traumatic event.
+Avoiding things that remind you of the event.
+You may try to avoid situations or people remind you of the trauma event.
 You may even avoid talking or thinking about the event.
 For example:

 - You may avoid crowds, because they feel dangerous.